 - Promote inclusion, diversity and community cohesion

-- Encourage children to work independently and cooperatively
+- Encourage children to work independently and cooperatively, showing resilience when they are challenged

 - Ensure that children are taught to become enterprising